mmphego/mmphego.github.io/_posts/2024-08-18-How-An-EC2-Instance-Became-My-Go-To-Remote-Development-Solution.md

   }
   ```

-  In the above, we focus on the `security_groups.tf` file that defines the security groups that control inbound and outbound traffic for our EC2 instance.
+  The config above, focuses on the `security_groups.tf` file that defines the security groups that control inbound and outbound traffic for our EC2 instance.
 We create a security group with rules that allow SSH access on port 22 and HTTP access to port 8080 (For Airflow UI) from any IP Address.

   **Note:** This open access is primarily for the project development where SSH security concerns are minimal since access is managed through key pairs.
   For future implementations, we recommend restricting SSH access to specific IP addresses or using a bastion host to enhance security.